 Template 2:

+Hello, I hope you are having a great day.
+I am looking for some help with a situation that I am currently dealing with at work.
 I have been working at my current job for about 6 months now and I have had some problems with my boss.
 Recently, these problems came to a head and culminated in me writing a letter of complaint to HR.
 Unfortunately, the letter was not very good and I am worried that it might not be enough to get the results that I am hoping for.
+Would you be able to help me write a better employee complaint letter?
+I would really appreciate it if you are able to help me out.
+Please let me know if you are available for a call or chat so we can

 Sample of complaint letter against a coworker with unprofessional behavior